Sold as a pair (or individually upon request).

 ||31" - 37"

 ||9" - 10.25"

 ||25.25" - 31.25"

 ||4'8" - 5'3"

 ||4'8" and below.
 Has a cut down and shorter cuff for smaller users.

 Below shows how we measure X and Y. If you have a pair of crutches you are currently using, you can measure them and compare with the chart above!

 Using a tape measure, measure from the top back surface of the hand grip to the top of the arm cuff.
 Measure along the bend of the crutch.

-Using a tape measure or string, measure your forearm at it's widest part.
+Z is the circumference of your forearm.
+It is used to provide the correct cuff size.
+Using a tape measure or string, measure your forearm at it's widest point.